ndbroadbent/viaduct/PROJECT.md

   declarations, associations, slots, and inline `rust { ... }` escapes.
 - Improve type fidelity: map dates/times to `chrono`, UUIDs to `uuid`, allow explicit imports, and surface compile-time hints in generated code + IR.
-- Wire generated controllers into a real `loco.rs` app (`locors_test/`), including responders, params extraction, and tests.
+- Wire generated controllers into a real `loco.rs` app (`locors_test/`) with real responders, params extraction, persistence, and tests.
 - Emit TypeScript models (and OpenAPI metadata) from the shared IR alongside Rust.
 - Design and implement the plugin/hook API; provide at least one responder and one auth plugin as reference implementations.